 Category: Business Page 4 of 4

-The following graphic design interview tips were written by Lee Newham of Good People.
+The following interview advice for graphic designers was written by Lee Newham of Good People.

 I want to know what service you offer, and whether you’d like me to send new business your way.

-Here are some valuable tips for writing graphic design briefs, kindly provided by Sharon Hayes of Round Box Design.
-Sharon has a wealth of experience and has worked as a graphic designer since 1994.
+Valuable tips for writing graphic design briefs, kindly provided by Sharon Hayes who has worked as a graphic designer since 1994.

 It’s up to us to convince potential clients that our services are worth paying for.

 You want to know who else they’ve worked with, and what their working relationships have been like.
 You want to know that your hard-earned money is in safe hands, and that once you pay the initial deposit, the designer isn’t going to ride off into the sunset.

 People deal with people, which is why publishing a blog can do wonders for your business.

 Do you show upfront how much your design services cost?